 What is the good of those little napkins?
 In bed I cannot have sex with it.
 And, when I am on horseback, I cannot protect myself from wind and rain.
 And, when I have to relief myself, I suffer because my willy freezes off.

 Charlemagne apparently was not ready yet for new trends in fashion.
-Or, he treasured his moments of sex and relief too much.
-Or, as historian Van der Tuuk has suggested, were it clever Frisian merchants maximizing their profits?
-Besides this, Charlemagne apparently had an obsession with cloaks and cloak sizes, since he also complained to the King Offa of the Kingdom of Mercia about the size of cloaks Offa had send him.
+Or, it was that he treasured his moments of sex and relief too much.
+Or, were it clever Frisian merchants maximizing their profits?
+(Van der Tuuk, 2011) Besides this, Charlemagne apparently had an obsession with cloaks and cloak sizes, since he also complained to the King Offa of the Kingdom of Mercia about the size of cloaks Offa had send him.
 Charlemagne was a big man in many aspects.

 The gift Charlemagne received from the Caliph was a single elephant.
 Sounds impressive still maybe, but better give the wool than the sheep, as the saying goes in the cold and capitalist world in the Northwest.